gabo-di/AquaCrop.jl/paper/paper.md

 # Statement of need

-All agriculture is dependent on the growth of plants.
-Crop plants provide food for humans, fodder for domestic animals, and fibre and other resources for our manufacturing economy.
-Therefore, understanding how plants grow under different conditions is important not just for farmers, but also for the rest of society.
-This is particularly true in light of the major challenges associated with malnutrition and agriculture-related environmental degradation, both of which require wide-ranging changes to our food systems [@Foley2011].
-In this context, crop models that are based on physical and physiological processes can be used to inform decision-making.
-These models use information about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.
+All agriculture is dependent on the growth of plants, which provide food, fodder, fibre, and other resources.
+Therefore, a detailed understanding of plant growth is vital for farmers, but also necessary to address the major food system challenges of our society.
+These include widespread malnutrition, agriculture-related environmental degradation, and global impacts of climate change, and require wide-ranging changes to our food systems [@Foley2011].
+In this context, process-based crop models can be used to inform decision-making.
+These models use information about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate crop growth over time and estimate yield.

-As one such model, AquaCrop was developed with a special emphasis on the role of water for crop growth, and intended to be both simple and robust [@Steduto2009].
+AquaCrop is one such model.
+It lays a special emphasis on the role of water for crop growth, and is intended to be both simple and robust [@Steduto2009].
 It has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].
 First implemented in Delphi, it was later open-sourced in a Fortran version [@deRoos2021;
 @RSDA2024].
 There are also versions available in [Matlab](https://github.com/aquacropos/aquacrop-matlab), [Python](https://github.com/aquacropos/aquacrop), and [R](https://github.com/jrodriguez88/aquacrop-R),
 although currently these are not up-to-date with the most recent version of the original model [@Foster2017; @Kelly2021; @CamargoRodriguez2019].

 `AquaCrop.jl` expands this portfolio to contribute to the emerging ecosystem of environmental research software in Julia.
 To our knowledge, this is the first process-based crop model available in this language.
-In addition, our purpose is also to provide a package that can be readily integrated into other scientific software.
+Our purpose is also to provide a package that can be readily integrated into other scientific software, in order to facilitate the creation of multidisciplinary models of socio-environmental systems [@Cabral2023,@Vedder2024].
-Recent research has emphasised the need for the creation of interdisciplinary models that address the multifaceted processes underlying global challenges, such as climate change or biodiversity loss [@Cabral2023].
-This will require the use of model coupling and the adaptation of existing models to be usable as components in integrated models [@Vedder2024].

 Specifically, we developed the package to use it as a component within [`Persefone.jl`](https://persefone-model.eu), a process-based model of agricultural